dbosoft/YaNco/README.md

 As explained above you have to obtain _SAP NW RFC Library 750_ from _SAP Service Marketplace_.
 Download both the x64 and the x86 versions and place then in the repository folder nwrfcsdk/x64 and nwrfcsdk/x86.

+The sdk is required to build to C++/CLI libraries for windows and to build the reference helper libraries.

 ## Versioning